bleppard/slf4j-android-logger/README.md

 Configuration
 -------------

-Create a `logger.properties` file in the classpath and configure it.
+Create a `logger.properties` file in resources and use the following directives to confgure.

 ### Available properties: